woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

           stroke-color: '#44FF88'
           stroke-width: 6

-To draw the inner lines always on top of the outer lines we need to control draw **z-order**.
-The ``outer_rule`` is encased in its own feature style and drawn into a distinct `Outer line` buffer.
-Next the ``inner_rule`` is encased in its own feature style and drawn into a distinct `Inner line` buffer.
+To draw the inner lines always on top of the outer lines we need to control the **z-order**.
+The ``outer_rule`` is encased in its own feature style and drawn into a distinct "Outer line" buffer.
+Next the ``inner_rule`` is encased in its own feature style and drawn into a distinct "Inner line" buffer.

 .. figure:: img/line-casing-buffers.svg

-   feature style off-screen buffers
+   Feature style buffers

-During composition these two off-screen buffers are combined into the the final Map.
+During composition these two off-screen buffers are combined into the the final map.

 .. figure:: img/line-casing-map.svg

-   map composition
+   Final map composition

 When drawn, the outer line has a width of 8 pixels and the inner line has a width of 6 pixels, so the line "border" is 1 pixel (on each side).